muhadif/sprt/README.md

 sprt auth init
 ```

-This will prompt you for your Spotify client ID and client secret, then display an authorization URL.
-Open this URL in your browser to authorize the application.
+This will open a TUI prompt for your Spotify client ID and client secret, then display an authorization URL.
+You can use Ctrl+V (or Cmd+V on Mac) to paste your credentials into the input fields.
+When the authorization URL is displayed, you can use Ctrl+Y (or Cmd+Y on Mac) to copy it to your clipboard for easy pasting into your browser.
+Open the authorization URL in your browser to authorize the application.
 After authorization, you will be redirected to a local callback URL, and the application will exchange the authorization code for an access token.

 ### Getting Currently Playing Track